EmberGamingStudios/MD-Sudo/README.md

 All HTML5 compatable browsers should be able to run Murder Drones Sudo but only Firefox, Chrome, and Edge are tested and officially supported.

-Complete (untested) Kcode builds for iOS are now available through AltStore, and there is a partial build you can compile in XCode.
+Complete (untested) Kcode builds for iOS are now available through AltStore, and there is a partial build you can compile in Xcode.